Rita McKeough: Collections

 McKeough's work is included in many public and private collections including the Canada Council Art Bank, Ottawa; Glenbow Museum, Calgary; Walter Phillips Gallery at The Banff Centre; University of Lethbridge, Lethbridge; and the Dunlop Art Gallery, Regina.

 Music/bands

 McKeough is also a musician.
 She has played drums/percussion for a number of bands including Sleepy Panther, The Permuters, Sit Com, Mode d'Emploi, Almost Even, Demi Monde, Confidence Band, and Books All Over the Bed.

 Awards

-McKeough was the winner of a 2009 Governor General's Award in Visual and Media Arts, and in 2006 was named Éminence Grise by the performance art festival 7a*11d.
+McKeough was the winner of a 2009 Governor General's Award in Visual and Media Arts, a 2025 Lieutenant Governor of Alberta Distinguished Artist Award, and in 2006 was named Éminence Grise by the performance art festival 7a*11d.
+In 2024, she was awarded the Gershon Iskowitz Prize.
 She has held numerous Artist-in-Residence positions, including at the Bemis Centre for Contemporary Art, the Rauschenberg Residency, the Banff Centre, and the 2014 Canada Council for the Arts International Residency at Artspace Sydney in Australia.